Fine Art

 Taxonomy

 This family was formerly a subfamily of Pimelodidae.[1]
 Pseudopimelodidae is a monophyletic group.[2]
-Previously, the superfamily Pseudopimelodoidea is sister to superfamilies Sisoroidea + Loricarioidea.[1]
-However, some evidence has shown that this family, along with Pimelodidae, Heptapteridae, and Conorhynchos, may form a monophyletic assemblage, which contradicts the hypothesis that the former family Pimelodidae that included these families is a polyphyletic group.[3]
+Previously, the superfamily Pseudopimelodoidea was sister to superfamilies Sisoroidea + Loricarioidea.[1]
+However, some evidence has shown this family, along with Pimelodidae, Heptapteridae, and Conorhynchos, may form a monophyletic assemblage, which contradicts the hypothesis that the former family Pimelodidae that included these families is a polyphyletic group.[3]

 Distribution